SabreTools/MPF/CHANGELIST.md

 - Internal overhaul of options and dump environment
 - VideoNow discs are audio only
 - Hook up default system in options
+- Make inner and outer layers in UI and outputs more clear

 ### 1.18 (2020-11-10)
 - Add more information extraction and generation for Aaru